GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy: Conclusion

 \section{Conclusion}

-This study introduces the Gaussian Pancake Mechanism, a novel and practical construction of a backdoor attack against the Gaussian Mechanism, one of the most prevalent DP mechanisms in industrial applications.
-It was shown that, to a backdoor attacker knowing the backdoor key, the privacy guarantee degrades arbitrarily, from both theoretical and empirical perspectives, while remaining undetectable by the server and third parties.
+This study introduces the Gaussian pancake mechanism (GPM), a novel and practical construction of a backdoor attack against the Gaussian mechanism (GM), one of the most prevalent DP mechanisms in industrial applications.
+We have shown that, for a backdoor attacker with knowledge of the backdoor key, the privacy guarantee degrades arbitrarily from both theoretical and empirical perspectives, while the attack remains undetectable by the server and third parties.
 In light of these findings, we advocate for the use of open-source DP libraries, formal verification techniques, and cryptographic safeguards to mitigate such risks.
-Future research may further explore adversarial manipulations of DP mechanisms, such as stronger yet more elusive attacks that could result in exacerbated privacy losses (e.g., full recovery of the unperturbed query result $q\left(D\right)$ or even the input database $D$).
+Future research may further explore stronger yet more elusive adversarial manipulations of DP mechanisms that \textbf{1)} could result in exacerbated privacy loss (e.g., full recovery of the unperturbed query result $q\left(D\right)$, the input database $D$, or an end-to-end privacy attack against DP-SGD), and \textbf{2)} are strictly computationally undetectable, not only via checking the mechanism's outputs but also through side channels such as execution times.
 The purpose of developing such attacks should not be to weaken privacy, but to advance the robustness, verifiability, and trustworthiness of privacy-preserving technologies.
+To this end, we also encourage future work on more robust countermeasures that extend the noise rotation technique to reduce reliance on trusted external randomness, as well as the design of more efficient verification protocols to certify the absence of backdoors in practical, large-scale deployments.